Corresta T. Canfield

-Corresta Thisba Canfield Knapp (March 6, 1833 – May 1, 1920) was a 19th-century American physician from Ohio.
+Corresta Thisba Canfield Knapp (March 6, 1833 – May 1, 1920) was an American physician from Ohio.
 She was the first woman to serve as an officer of the American Institute of Homeopathy.

 Early years and education

 Corresta Thisba Canfield was born in Chardon, Ohio in 1833.
 The Canfields, for meritorious service, received from the king of England, in 1350, a grant of land on the river Cam, in Yorkshire, and settled there.
 After occupying that grant for 300 years, they came to the United States, shortly after the arrival of the Plymouth Pilgrims, and were among the first settlers of New Haven, Connecticut.
 Canfield was descended from French Huguenots and New England Presbyterians.

-From her childhood, she was ambitious to be a physician.
+From her childhood, Canfield reportedly had ambitions of being a physician.
 She entered the Chardon seminary at an early age.

 Career

 Canfield married Franklin Knapp on November 26, 1849, and had three children.
 After the birth of her last child, she taught school for several years.

 Widowed and without resources at the close of the American Civil War, in 1869, she entered the Woman's Homeopathic College of Cleveland, Ohio.
 With the help of a half-year's scholarship, Canfield finished the first college year.
 In the second year, she became an assistant of the president, Dr. Myra K. Merrick, in order to financially support herself in college.
-She was graduated with first honors in 1871, having served for some time as demonstrator of anatomy.
+She graduated with first honors in 1871, having served as demonstrator of anatomy.
 During the following summer, she practiced in Fort Wayne, Indiana, earning enough to enable her to enter the Men's Homeopathic College of Cleveland, Ohio.
 While there, she was demonstrator of anatomy in the woman's department, and practiced enough, visiting patients mornings and evenings, to defray expenses.
-She attended all the lectures, passed through the whole curriculum and was graduated in 1872, third in the men's course, the faculty acknowledging that she was entitled to a prize, but would not establish a precedent by awarding it to a practicing physician.
+She attended all the lectures, passed through the whole curriculum and was graduated in 1872, third in the men's course.
+The faculty acknowledged that she was entitled to a prize, but would not establish a precedent by awarding it to a practicing physician.